Choose another lake

 Good

 Description: Independence Grove Lake, formerly known as Liberty Pits, was filled with water in 2000.
-The Lake County Forest Preserve District acquired the area in the 1990s and opened the facility once concessions, picnic areas, and a swimming beach were completed.
+The Lake County Forest Preserve District acquired the area in the early 1990's and opened the facility once concessions, picnic areas, and a swimming beach were completed.
 Rental boats with electric motors are available through seasonal concessions.
 No outside boats, canoes or kayaks are allowed.
-No fish cleaning facilities are available as this is a "catch-and-release-only" lake for all species.
-Independence Grove Lake is 110 acres; maximum depth is 50.0 ft., average depth is 7.5 ft. shoreline length is 4.3 miles.
+No fish cleaning facilities are available.
+This is a “Catch and Release Only” lake for all species.
+Independence Grove Lake is 110 acres; maximum depth is 50 feet, average depth is 7.5 feet and shoreline length is 4.3 miles.
+Shore fishing access is excellent and many amenities are available at the preserve.
+A parking fee is required for non-Lake County residents.

 Additional Lake Information: Boaters – No outside boats allowed, Rentals available at Concessionaire.